 NEWS

-In collaboration with Verdi Capital, we organized a business breakfast for entrepreneurs, investors, and owners of family businesses.
-The main topic was the intergenerational transfer of assets, their long-term management, and the preservation of their value in times of economic and social change.
+In collaboration with Verdi Capital, we organised a business breakfast for entrepreneurs, investors and family business owners.
+The main topics were the intergenerational transfer of assets, its long-term management, and preserving its value in times of economic and social change.

-Petr Bříza has been elected chairman of the Czech institute for the popularisation and revitalisation of arbitration, whose goal is to promote arbitration and its good reputation in the Czech Republic.
+Petr Bříza has been elected chairman of the Czech Institute for the Promotion and Revitalization of Arbitration, whose goal is to promote arbitration and its good reputation in the Czech Republic.

-A team from the Faculty of Law at Charles University achieved significant success in the Central and Eastern European Moot Competition, an international competition focused on EU law that simulates proceedings before the Court of Justice of the European Union.
-We are pleased to have been able to support the team for the third consecutive year.
+A team from the Faculty of Law at Charles University achieved remarkable success in the Central and Eastern European Moot Competition (CEEMC), an international competition focused on EU law that simulates proceedings before the Court of Justice of the European Union.
+We are pleased to have supported the team for the third consecutive year.

 Bříza & Trubač at the IBA Mid-Year Leadership Meetings 2026

-Prague hosted this year’s IBA Mid-Year Leadership Meetings, an international gathering of representatives and members of the International Bar Association.
+Prague hosted the IBA Mid-Year Leadership Meetings 2026, an international gathering of representatives and members of the International Bar Association.
 Our firm participated in the event both as an attendee and a sponsor.

 We support Moonshot Platform: Creating space for young innovators to make social change